Raul125/ScpLockdown/README.md

 ### Lockdown

 #### SCP 173
-Peanut's connector door will be locked down for the specified duration because Heavy Gate is opened by game base.
+Peanut's gate will be locked down for the specified duration.

 #### SCP 079
 Computer cannot interact with doors, elevators and "cameras" such for specified duration.